 Add warm agar mixture to the blender and process until smooth, scraping the walls of the blender from time to time.
-Once smooth, divide the mixture between two pastry cases.
-Set aside to set – it should set in about 30 minutes.
+Once smooth, pour the mixture over the strawberry layer.
+Allow it to set (approx. 1 hr in the fridge).

 Decorate and cut into slices.
 Store in the fridge and consume within 2-3 days.
 It freezes well.

 *If you make your own almond milk, this is the perfect recipe to use almond pulp in.
 Spread damp almond pulp on a baking tray and dry it out in the sun 😉 or in a 75° C / 165° F degree oven before incorporating into the crust.

 The exact dimension of my tart tin are top: 25 cm / 10 inches , bottom 22 cm / 8.5 inches and side 3.5 cm / 1.4 inches.